top of page

 What is the worst thing about Kooikers?

-Unfortunately there are a lot of bad breeders out there, especially here in the United States.
+Unfortunately there are a lot of bad kooiker breeders out there, especially here in the United States.
 Folks that should be taking the breed's best interest at heart, but aren't.
 These breeders might lie about what the breed is supposed to be like or market them as perfect family dogs that just need socialization to be good companions, without taking genetics into account.

 Please be careful about choosing your kooiker breeder since not all are equal.
 A puppy from these such breeders has a high probability of ending up with serious behavioral and/or health issues.